-- · unlawful stalking - · computer hacking and misuse - possession, distribution and making child exploitation material - · fraud obtaining or dealing with identification information personal information to law enforcement agencies procedure.
+- unlawful stalking

+- computer hacking and misuse

+- possession, distribution and making child exploitation material

+- fraud obtaining or dealing with identification information

-· criminal defamation.
+- criminal defamation.

 Inform the student's parent/s (and student if appropriate) of their options:

 - Report the incident to an external agency such as police, Office of the eSafety Commissioner or the Australian Cybercrime Online Reporting Network. - Report the online content/behaviour using the online tools provided by the website or app.